How Our Life Purpose Has Been Reduced To Social Media Likes

 “Likes” Self Esteem And Purpose

-So what’s known is that how many “likes” or shares someone gets on their Facebook posts, such as a profile update, and how it affects their self-esteem, depends on the degree of focus they have on their life.
+What’s known is how many “likes” or shares someone gets on their Facebook posts, such as a profile update, and how it affects their self-esteem, depends on the degree of focus they have on their life.

 These likes however, doesn’t have any affect whatsoever, for those who have some sense of purpose.
 They just shrug and carry on.